wandb/edu/README.md

 This repository contains materials for learning to do machine learning, organized by topic, linked below.

+These materials are intended for use with our in-person and webinar courses, but may be useful on their own.

 ## ⚡ [Learn deep learning with PyTorch Lightning →](https://github.com/wandb/edu/tree/main/lightning)

 ## 🥕 [Learn deep learning with Keras →](https://github.com/wandb/edu/tree/main/keras)